- Home

 If the rate of inflation goes up, your investment will have to work harder to beat the rising cost of living than perhaps you initially expected.
 Some investments such as bonds may be index-linked, meaning they rise or fall along with inflation, so they can be a good option for times when inflation is soaring.
 However, if you’re seeking income from an investment, you want to ensure this has the potential to rise over time, rather than remain fixed.

-The Office for National Statistics (ONS) recently announced that the current inflation rate is 3.2% (March 2024), down from 3.4% in February.
-However, with inflation falling, it’s likely that the rates on cash accounts will also start to fall, and investing is potentially a way to beat high prices if you’re comfortable with the risks involved.
+The Office for National Statistics (ONS) recently announced that the current inflation rate jumped to 2.3% in the year to October 2024, its highest level in six months.
+With inflation ticking up again, this reduces the likelihood of interest rates falling next month.
+This means that the rates on cash accounts may hold steady, at least for now.
+However, with concerns that may remain higher for longer, investing is potentially a way to beat high prices provided you’re comfortable with the risks involved.

 Making an investment plan